meangrinch/MangaTranslator/README.md

 ### Windows portable
 Download the standalone zip from the releases page: [Releases](https://github.com/meangrinch/MangaTranslator/releases)
-- Includes the recommended YOLO model and Komika/Comicka font packs
+- Includes the recommended YOLO model and Komika font pack

 ### Manual install
 1) Clone and enter the repo